RickyDonne/100-days-of-code/log.md

 **Today's Thoughts**:
 Learned implementation of arrays as ADT.
 Also linear search and Binary Search and a bit of hashing to find missing array element.

+### Day 35: February, 4th, 2021

+**Today's Progress**:
+> Revised some string operations
+> Revised about Classes and Objects in CPP
+> Revised the sorting algorithms and Linear, binary search
+> Participated in a codechef contest.
+Solved 1st program.
+Partially solved the second.